altocodenl/tagaway/qascript.md

 			- Gallery should display the category intersection (year ∩ tag).
 			- On sidebar left, click on 'all pictures'
 			- Should be back to 'all pictures'.
-Geo alone>	- On sidebar left, click on a geo tag.
-All geotags on sidebar left must in COUNTRY format (US for United States, IT for Italy, JP for Japan, etc.).
+COUNTRY>CITY
-			- On sidebar click on geo country icon.
+			- On sidebar left, click on a geo tag.
+All geotags on sidebar left must be in COUNTRY format (US for United States, IT for Italy, JP for Japan, etc.).
 			- Gallery should display the thumbnails for files that were geo tagged in this COUNTRY.
 				- Title with 'x pictures' where 'x' is amount of thumbails available for the selected geo tag.
 				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right.